 Example: If you use superfruit concentrates, you can start with ice blocks at the glass’s bottom.
 Pour a good dose of concentrate into the ice and observe the intense color.
 Add the mineral water with gas and watch everything shine.
 When you put it on your lips, take your time to appreciate the sensation of drinking it.
 The more alternatives to soda, the better off you will be informing new habits, and the easier it will be to stop drinking soda forever.
 Try not to compare the taste with cola or any other fizzy drink, but rather enjoy this new, special, healthier alternative.

 5. Use Red Ginseng as a Caffeine Source

-If you eliminate the main source of caffeine from your diet that you once had with the soda, try taking a tincture of red ginseng before lunch on an empty stomach.
-Taking ginseng later on, can make you feel too energized than you want to feel.
+If you eliminate the main source of caffeine from your diet that you once had with the soda, try taking a tincture of red ginseng on an empty stomach before lunch.
+Taking ginseng later on can make you feel more energized than you want to feel.
 The perfect time would be between breakfast and lunch.
 Ginseng tinctures can replace the caffeine race around energy for a more balanced day.
 At the same time, they are compatible with the adrenal glands as they begin to recover from the damage that caffeine has caused them.

 6. Have Healthy, Protein-Based Lunches